ionos-cloud/ionosctl/docs/commands/k8snodepool/list.md

 ## Description

-Use this command to get a list of existing K8s NodePools.
+Use this command to get a list of all contained NodePools in a selected Kubernetes Cluster.

 Required values to run command: